Stock rally tempers hedge funds' negative bets

 According to Schroders, which launched a new long/short equity fund last week, long/short currently ranks first among hedge fund segments for projected net inflows in 2013.

-One of the most popular pairs trades recently, hedge fund managers said, has been to buy shares of German car makers such as BMW and Daimler and short stocks of troubled French automaker PSA Peugeot Citroen.
+One of the most popular pairs trades recently, hedge fund managers said, has been to buy shares of German car makers such as BMW (BMWG.DE) and Daimler (DAIGn.DE) and short stocks of troubled French automaker PSA Peugeot Citroen (PEUP.PA).

 The trade has been very profitable in the past few years as the German car makers benefited from their significant exposure to emerging markets while Peugeot, which had focused on the European market, suffered from the region’s crisis.